-If you’re considering a new, successful career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the most rapidly growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts careers in this trade will increase by 13 percent by 2028.
+If you’re thinking about a new, successful career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the quickest-growing careers offered, according to the U.S. Bureau of Labor Statistics, which predicts careers in this trade will grow by 13 percent by 2028.

-There are a couple of reasons why these positions are growing so rapidly.
-One is homeowners taking advantage of government rebates to upgrade to more energy-efficient comfort systems.
-Then there’s the ban on R-22 Freon® refrigerants, which influences old equipment.
-Finally, there’s the red-hot real estate market and a property shortage that’s driven an increase in new construction homes.
+There are several reasons why these jobs are growing so rapidly.
+One is homeowners using government rebates to get more energy-efficient comfort systems.
+Then there’s the end of R-22 Freon® refrigerants, which affects old equipment.
+Lastly, there’s the red-hot real estate market and a property shortage that’s driven a boost in new construction residences.

-One of the top needed positions is working as an HVAC technician.
-Learn more about what they do, how to become one and about how much you can expect to make.
+One of the top needed jobs is working as an HVAC technician.
+Discover about what they do, how to become one and about how much you can expect to earn.

-A HVAC technician is someone who services, installs and maintains heating and cooling equipment.
-Most assist both homeowners and business owners.
-And, most important, you’ll be skilled in:
+An HVAC technician is a person who fixes, installs and maintains heating and cooling systems.
+Most serve both homeowners and business owners.
+And, most important, you’ll be knowledgeable about:

 - Air conditioners